 In desperation, Jen called the manufacturer who informed her the Chamber would have to be disassembled, carefully packaged, and returned for inspection and possible repair.
 They said if the chamber was fixable, it would cost about $1,100.00.
 And that was the good news.
-The bad news was if the chamber was deemed unrepairable, we would be out $8500.
-But hey…we could always get another used chamber at the regular price of about $10,500.
+The bad news was if the chamber was deemed non-repairable, we would be out $8500.
+But hey, we could always get another used chamber at the regular price of about $10,500.
 OUCH!

 Jennifer asked the manufacturer if the repair was indeed feasible, would the chamber be warrantied.
 And if so, for what period of time?
 She was informed that only the 2 inch window seam repair would be covered by a warranty…and only for a period of 6 months.
 They also said if I attempted a repair, they would be unable or unwilling to fix the chamber in the future.
 What to do?!

-...and they weren't great.
-We had $8500 invested in the chamber and it would cost about $1100 more to repair a two inch section of the window seam.
-And there were another 140 inches that could also spring a leak at any time.
+They weren’t great.
+We had $8,500 invested in the chamber and it would cost about $1,100 more to repair a two inch section of the window seam.
+And there was another 140 inches that could also spring a leak at any time.

 Jennifer wanted to continue her oxygen therapy in our home which seemed perfectly reasonable to me.
-So, after some hair pulling, I decided to attempt a do-it-myself repair.
-I knew if I failed, the $8500 would be “out the window” - pun intended!
+So, after some hair pulling, I decided to attempt a DIY repair.
+I knew if I failed, the $8,500 would be “out the window”!
 I first spent dozens of hours online, learning much more than I wanted to know about epoxies and substrates and pressure and protocols and finally devised a plan to repair the window on the chamber.

 After 4 months of struggling, 8 attempts, and lots of experimenting with plastic epoxies and procedures, I finally fixed that window seam.